Platelet Rich Plasma Injections

 What is Platelet Rich Plasma?

 Platelet Rich Plasma (PRP) is a specially prepared sample of your blood in which all of the red and white blood cells (RBCs and WBCs) have been removed and the platelets are concentrated by spinning the sample in a specially designed centrifuge device.

 What Does Platelet Rich Plasma Treat?

 How Does Platelet Rich Plasma Work?

 A syringe of your blood is drawn and placed in a machine called a centrifuge, which spins the blood to separate the platelets from the other blood components.
-The concentrated platelet fraction will then be extracted and prepared for injection into the injured area.
+Platelets are the cells that circulate in your blood and will immediately identify and stick to any injured area in a blood vessel.
+They then create an immediate seal wherever there is a disruption of the vessel, and release proteins that start the tissue regeneration and healing.
+PRP can be used to promote healing in any area requiring a “jump start” in the body’s ability to heal injuries.
+The concentrated platelets are injected into the injured area where they release the proteins that start the bodies’ natural healing process.
 The platelet concentrate is injected directly into the involved tissues.
 The platelets then become “activated” in that area and help your body to begin the healing process.
 Sometimes other “boosters” such as Stem Cells or Growth Factors can be mixed with the PRP for an even more robust response.

 What Should I Expect from Platelet Rich Plasma Treatment?